Til Death Do We Part

 One night at a Halloween party, a young woman named Bea sees a frightening figure with the head of a horse shortly before her best friend, Claire, goes missing.
 When Claire is found dead, Bea is determined to find and kill the monster who did it.
 With the help and hindrance of the Fates, a benevolent ghost and a mad capitalist, Bea ’s hunt for the monster named Death is on.
 Can she be defeated?

-Til Death Do We Part was made by a group of eight young women on BA (Hons) Contemporary Theatre and Performance at Wimbledon College of Arts, and was performed to the public in June 2022.
+Til Death Do We Part was made and performed by a group of eight young women from different international backgrounds.

-The company drew inspiration from the mediaeval morality play Everyman for the play’s narrative arc, creating a story that sees Bea going on a physical and an emotional journey.
-For production design and staging, they looked at the post-dramatic set design and use of the ensemble in The Ocean at the End of the Lane (National Theatre, 2019).
-They chose to portray Death as a horse, taking inspiration from the biblical description of the four horsemen of the apocalypse in the book of Revelations, designed by co-director Jodie-Leigh Armstrong.
-God was portrayed as an ethereal version of Bea ’s best friend, Claire, which evoked an emotional response from the audience as the actor was last seen onstage just before Claire ’s death at the beginning of the play.
+The play was based on the the mediaeval morality play Everyman and depicts Bea going on a physical and an emotional journey.
+For production design and staging, the company was inspired by the post-dramatic design and use of the ensemble in The Ocean at the End of the Lane (National Theatre, 2019).
+They chose to portray Death as a horse, referencing the four horsemen of the apocalypse and designed by co-director Jodie-Leigh Armstrong.
 The score was composed by Dovile Bernataviciute, inspired by the techno and ambient sounds of British musician, Aphex Twin.
-The company created the play over four months, using Carmen ’s opening and closing scenes as guidance to get from A to Bea.

 The Company